 - 1 minute abs: Two exercises for 30 seconds each, or the same exercise when working only one side, switching sides halfway through.

 With a breakdown like this, and each exercises being under a minute, this workout is over FAST.
 And you sweat!
-You sweat a lot!
+A lot!
 When I started, my husband thought the walls were going to fall down.
-My breathing was heavy, my legs felt like jelly, but it was over.
-In 20 minutes.
+My breathing was heavy, my legs felt like jelly, but it was over in 20 minutes.

 For those concerned about knees, which I know is a common worry for those looking to begin exercising again: My knees did hurt at first.
 But after doing some research, I knew that was going to happen.
 I had not worked out in quite some time.
 Things were going to hurt.
 Muscles around my knees were going to shift, get strong, and pull the tendons surrounding other bones and muscles.
 It was unavoidable, and if I wanted to exercise and make my body strong and healthy, I was going to have to endure a little pain.

 So what happened?
 Well, exercises I struggled with in level one, were mastered by day 9 of level three.
 I was amazed how strong my body had become!

 Because I wanted to be sure to not only write about my experience, but feel encouragement, I decided to take before and after photos.
 I did not change my diet, and I was feeling discouraged because my weight did not change—not at all.
 My pants were still tight.
 Though I was feeling strong (and what a good feeling that is!), I wanted to see changes.
 It was only after I put my photos side by side that I really did see them.